Medical Experts Encourage People Living with HIV Receive the COVID-19 Vaccine

 “If a vaccine is not effective or shown not to be safe, it would not move forward,” said Scott.

-Janessa Broussard, NP, (she, her, hers) is the vice president for medical affairs at San Francisco AIDS Foundation (SFAF).
-She said that trusting medical experts will help diminish the misinformation spread by social media.
+Janessa Broussard, NP, (she, her, hers), said that trusting medical experts will help diminish the misinformation spread by social media.

 “In addition to being one of the key voices throughout the COVID-19 epidemic, Dr. Anthony Fauci has been a well-respected ally of the HIV community since the early days of the epidemic.
 He has resoundingly recommended the vaccine,” said Broussard.
 “Here locally, Dr. Monica Gandhi, who has been one of the leading HIV and COVID-19 researchers, has recommended that people living with HIV get the vaccine.”